LoyolaChicagoCS/gradhandbook/source/regulations.rst

 It is easy to switch between our MS degree programs in the department.
 Through the gsps system under student forms in https://gsps.luc.edu/, find Change in Degree Seeking.
 You will need to include a statement about why you want to change the program.
+Do think carefully.
+The Dean is less likely to approve a request to return to your original program!

 .. index:: transfer of credit